 Hours and Admissions

 Call 713.639.7750 for information, reservations, and to arrange special tours.
-Public programs and special events may affect normal touring hours.
-Visit the calendar for details and updates.
+Some public programs and other events may affect normal touring hours.
+Visit the calendar for event listings and updates.

 Guided House Tours (reservations recommended)

 GUIDED TOUR OPTIONS

 • Visit several rooms on both floors of the house, including the main entertaining areas and upstairs suite

 • See and learn about Bayou Bend’s rarest and historically most important treasures, as well as unique Texas-made objects

 • Hear about the Hogg family, and how Ima Hogg transformed her home into a museum to display one of the nation’s best collections of American antiques